jenmcquade/aspnetcore-react-redux/README.md

 Template for C# ASP .NET Core SPA with React and Redux

 ## Up and Running

+### Requirements:
+* NodeJS
+* Webpack
-To run using Dotnet Core tools:
+* Visual Studio 2017 with "AS.NET and web development" selected in the VS installer To run using Dotnet Core tools:
 Inside the aspnetcore-react-redux directory<br>
 `$ dotnet restore`<br>